andreaskuhl/3stated/readme.md

       Note: Different source types have different value ranges (switch -100 to 100, rotary knob -1024 to 1024, ...).
 Therefore, different threshold values make sense.
   - **Show title and source** (each switchable), in small above the state text.
 The title area can optionally be displayed in the state colors or with separately defined colors for background and text.
   - **Multiline state text**.
-Simply insert "\_n\_" (for "new line") as a line separator within the respective state text.
+Simply insert "\_b" (for "line break") as a line separator within the respective state text.
 Any number of lines is possible and only limited by the widget and font size.
   - **Efficient widget update** only on actual state change, not on every change of the state source.
   - **Analysis mode** (switchable): Output of source, value, and state text.
 Useful for testing and determining suitable threshold values.
   - **Localization**: German (de), English (en), French (fr), Spanish (es), Italian (it), and Czech (cz)